steven-exarcos/pass-documentation/infrastructure-documenation/operations-production/ops-aws-arch.md

 It stores documents using the Oxford Common File Layout (OCFL) on disk or through an S3 bucket, while the backend services are written in Java using Spring Boot.
 Data Loaders handle the ingestion of journal, grant, and publication data, while Deposit Services manage the deposits of submissions into various repositories like DSpace and NIH.
-The architecture is deployed primarily on AWS, leveraging services such as EC2, ECS, S3, and SQS to ensure high availability, scalability, and security.
+The architecture is deployed primarily on AWS, leveraging services such as Elastic Compute Cloud (EC2), Elastic Container Service (ECS), Simple Storage Service (S3), and Simple Queue Service (SQS) to ensure high availability, scalability, and security.
 This setup allows PASS to efficiently handle submission workflows and deposit services across diverse environments, adhering to institutional policies and data governance standards.
 It is important to note that the AWS architecture is a choice by JHU, but PASS can run on other cloud providers or run on infrastructure that is local to the institution.
-The different components of PASS and their associated production setup and operations will be discussed.
+The different components of PASS and their associated production setup and operations will be discussed in this article.

 A quick review of the PASS design and application architecture from our [Deployment and Architecture page](../../welcome-guide%2Fdeployment-architecture.md) in the PASS Welcome Guide [welcome-guide](../../welcome-guide).
 Both the PASS design diagram and Application